Covid-19 vaccine and M.E.

 - A very small number of people, with a past history of allergic reactions, have reported a severe allergic reaction to the Pfizer vaccine.
 UK government guidance for health professionals sets out more information on this; see also Anaphylaxis Campaign information.

 Priority group 6 as listed by the Joint Committee on Vaccination and Immunisation (JCVI) includes people with “underlying health conditions which put them at higher risk of serious disease and mortality.”
 The main risk groups identified by the committee include “chronic neurological disease”.
 We believe this should include M.E., but it is not specified on the list.

-For information and support about M.E. or long Covid, please contact our Crisis, Advocacy and Support Service.
+For information and support about M.E. or long Covid, please get in touch.

 How safe are the vaccines?